jeanctech/Qwik/Readme.md

 })
 ```

-Use `npm create qwik@latest` to create a full production ready Qwik application, using SSR and [QwikCity](https://qwik.builder.io/docs/qwikcity/), our server-side metaframwork.
+Use `npm create qwik@latest` to create a full production ready Qwik application, using Ssr and [QwikCity](https://qwik.builder.io/docs/qwikcity/), our server-side metaframwork.

 ## Usage